 - 1. Your Memorabilia: There are easier ways to cherish them.

 - Miscellaneous Items.

-- The General Rule For Down Sizing.
+- The General Rule for Down Sizing.

-- More Storage For The Small Spaces.
+- More Storage for the Small Spaces.

 Why The Fridge?

-Number Ten: Your Refrigerator
+10. Your Refrigerator

 You would be surprised to learn just how much the clutter in your fridge affects your wallet and the storage in your house.
 I used to store left-over food because I ‘might’ want to eat it later.
 Then I would buy perishable items and stuff them in to the fridge hiding the left-over containers (not purposely).
 Then I would get the food I wanted to thaw for supper out of the freezer and stuff it in front of my perishable items.
 Then I needed the milk for the kids etc. By the time I have put everything into the fridge, before I know it I have a smelly fridge and end up throwing away a ton of food.
 The fix:

 - Don’t save the left-over food unless you are certain you will be eating it before the end of the next day.
 When you do save the food, store it in plastic bags that take up less storage space and can be tossed when you are done using them.